 So you're thinking of making your own dive slate?
-As I talked about on my introductory page about diving slates, they really are a very simple and straightforward scuba diving accessory.
+They really are a very simple and straightforward scuba diving accessory.

 So why not make one yourself?
 No reason I can think of, so let's get started.

 We'll start out with the basic scuba slate.
 This is the one I use and is simply a piece of white plastic with a pencil attached.
 So the materials you will need are:

 Most scuba diving slates come with a short golf type pencil.
 You know, the ones they give you when you play regular golf, miniature golf, bowling, etc. Other people have used mechanical pencils (ones where you push or twist the top so a piece of lead comes out) with success also.

 Another idea I have seen which I think will work really well is a carpenter's pencil.
 Those are the ones that are bright orange and have 2 flat sides.
 The lead is thicker and will be harder to break and should stick into the tubing more securely.
 You could also sharpen this more easily than a golf pencil if you are using a knife.

 Some type of rubber tubing is needed for your diy slate.
 It will attach the pencil to your slate.
 There are several options here.
 You could use medical tubing, surgical tubing, aquarium tubing - essentially any type of flexible tubing that has a hollow center small enough to hold your pencil securely.
 Alternatively, you could tie the pencil on with the tubing but that seems less secure to me.